-Excellence in Education: Green P. Hamilton
+Excellence in Education: Green P. Hamilton and Blair T. Hunt

 The actions and leadership of one Memphis man directly inspired the man who took his place, and he also went on to inspire and help others in the Bluff City.

 Educator Green P. Hamilton was born in Memphis in 1867.
 Inspired by his mother to get an education, he graduated with honors from LeMoyne Normal Institute.
-Then, he continued his education at Rust College in Holly Springs, Mississippi, and Columbia University in New York City.
-Hamilton returned to Memphis to teach in 1884, and in 1892, he became principal of Kortrecht High School, the first Black public high school in Memphis (the school was later renamed Booker T. Washington High School).
+He then continued his education at Rust College in Holly Springs, Mississippi, and Columbia University in New York City.
+He returned to Memphis to teach in 1884, and in 1892, he became principal of Kortrecht High School, the first Black public high school in Memphis (the school was later renamed Booker T. Washington High School).
 In 1900, he organized the first Black high school band, which toured across the Mid-South.
 He made such an impact on Memphis education that three schools are named after him: Hamilton High School, Hamilton Middle School and Hamilton Elementary School.

-Hamilton published two books, “The Bright Side of Memphis,” in 1908, and “Beacon Lights of the Race” in 1911.
+Hamilton published two books, “The Bright Side of Memphis,” in 1908, and “Becaon Lights of the Race” in 1911.
 These works documented Black institutions and professionals in Memphis and are considered an invaluable resource for life in turn-of-the-century Memphis.